Biological Information

 1 year at -70°C

-These products may be covered by issued US and/or foreign patents, patent application and subject to Limited Use Label License.
+These products may be covered by issued US and/or foreign patents, patent applications and subject to a Limited Use Label License.
 Please visit discoverx.com/license for a list of products that are governed by limited use label license terms and relevant patent and trademark information.